simmel/diglyph/README.md

 ===============================================================================

 ### Offline-distributed
-The XML database ([yeah, I know...](https://duckduckgo.com/?q=xml+hate)) is stored in a Git repository and can be easily distributed amongst many computers and/or users.
+The YAML database is stored in a Git repository and can be easily distributed amongst many computers and/or users.

 ### Crossplatform
 Built in Java and distributed as an single uberjar.
 GPG is available for